 Signs that You are Ready for Divorce

 In some cases, however, a couple is ready for divorce and would like to begin.
 This may happen quickly, but it may take time to understand that you and your spouse are ready to get a divorce and move forward with your lives.
 There are no set ways to begin to discover that divorce is happening, but there are signs that a relationship may be ready for divorce.
 These signs include:

 - Adversarial Arguments: It can be a sign that a couple is ready for a divorce when every argument becomes a competition about who can win, not a conversation about how to repair the relationship.
 This is a sign that how you perceive yourself is more important than what you put in the relationship.

-- Faking: Faking can include both faking with your spouse and faking in front of others.
+- Faking: Faking can include faking with your spouse and in front of others.
 If you are not comfortable being fully yourself in front of your spouse, the relationship cannot be fully open.
 If you feel like you are acting like your marriage is better than it is in front of others, you probably are.

 - Not Fighting: This may seem counterintuitive, but it is not always the best sign when a couple does not fight.
 This often means that one or both spouses are keeping anger and resentment inside and not communicating with each other.
 It can also mean that the partners do not feel that fighting is worth the effort.

 - Stress: Constant stress around your spouse is a sign that the relationship is ready to move on.
 Our bodies often give us signs of how we are feeling, sometimes before we are aware of it, and physical reactions to your partner are often a sign that something is amiss in the relationship.